nasehacho/Caesar-Cipher/README.md

 * Defining Functions

 # Challenges
-Unable to implement sys package provided by instructor's blueprint of the project
+Unable to implement sys package provided by instructor's blueprint of the project.

 # Next Steps
-It would be best practice to possibly implement additional lines of code that will iterate against not only uppercase letters but lowercase as well.
-Additionally, implementing an input() function to allow users to cipher their message of choice rather than the given message.
+It would be best practice to decrease the amount of code used to create the if statements especially within the decrypt function by adding similar lines of code within the encrypt function.
+Additionally, implementing more lines of code that will cipher words outside of "Secret" would be helpful when an input() function implemented, to allow users to cipher their message of choice rather than the given message.